idvorkin/idvorkin.github.io/_d/enjoy2.md

 ### Public transit

 * Take the subway anywhere
-* Take a one day train trip to portland
+* Take a one day train trip to Portland
-* Take a one day train trip to vancouver
+* Take a one day train trip to Vancouver

 ## Entertaining